Ultimate natural fertilizer

 turning or odour

-Your soil and its condition is the starting point when it comes to creating a garden as it determines the type of plants that you can grow.
+Your soil, or 'dirt' as it is referred to in America, and its condition is the starting point when it comes to creating a garden as it determines the type of plants that you can grow.
 This sounds like an ominous statement and may send you rushing for an analysis kit, but it's not as bad as it sounds.
 Most plant books give the soil conditions preferred by various plants, but these are ideal and few gardens can supply them all.
 Usually trial and error determine the range of plants that we grow.
 After all you can only work with the soil you've got.

 Forming soil is a slow process and it takes about a thousand years to produce an inch of it.
 Below is a brief explanation of the formation of soil and how it influences the plants we like to grow.